 Saving the Climate with Community Consensus

-An ecologist, Goebel has been working with ranchers, farmers, tribes, and villagers across the U.S. and internationally for the past 25 years using a unique approach to solving conservation issues through community consensus.
-His passion is working with climate issues.
+An ecologist, Goebel has been working with ranchers, farmers, tribes, and villagers locally and globally for the past 25 years using a unique approach to solving conservation issues through community consensus.
+His passion is working to resolve climate issues.

 “All environmental problems are people problems.
 If we can solve the people problems – the conflicts between us, even the conflicts that we have with nature – we can actually figure out how to make things work very effectively very well for us and of course in our relationship with the earth.”